DIY crumble/COBBLER

 Filling:

-The fruit: almost any fruit will work here except for melons, they contain too much liquid and not enough structure.
+The fruit: Almost any fruit will work here except for melons, they contain too much liquid and not enough structure.
 You generally want to keep to 3 pounds (about 9 cups) but can go as low as 2 and as high as 4, this is mostly to change the proportion of filling to topping.
-Dried fruit can be used as well but should be used in conjunction with fresh fruit otherwise your fillign will be too dry. i would say never go over 1 lb of dried fruit. other than that go wild with the combinations.
+Dried fruit can be used as well but should be used in conjunction with fresh fruit otherwise your fillign will be too dry.
+I would say never go over 1 lb of dried fruit. other than that go wild with the combinations.

-the salt: stick with a heavy pinch.
+The salt: stick with a heavy pinch.

-the spices: any spices will work here but bear in mind some are much more powerful than others and you will need less of them.
-I wouldnt go over 3 tsp total.
+The spices: Any spices will work here but bear in mind some are much more powerful than others and you will need less of them.
+I wouldn't go over 3 tsp total.

-the zest: Any zest works here try not to use more than a large orange in volume or it will taste too artificial or like a cleaner.
+The zest: Any zest works here try not to use more than a large orange in volume or it will taste too artificial or like a cleaner.

-the extract: any extract youd like will work but keep in mind some are very strong.
-I wouldnt use more than 2 tsp or you will overwhelm the flavor of the fruit and make the filling taste too artificial.
+The extract: Any extract you'd like will work but keep in mind some are very strong.
+I wouldn't use more than 2 tsp or you will overwhelm the flavor of the fruit and make the filling taste too artificial.

-The Sugar: 10-12 oz (1 1/4- 1 1/2 cups) sugar total.
+The sugar: 10-12 oz (1 1/4- 1 1/2 cups) sugar total.
 More sugar may be needed if the ingredients you are adding are earthy or bitter.
-This can be a mix of regular sugar or brown sugar, the later of which not only adds flavor but will make for a softer CRUMBLE.
+This can be a mix of regular sugar or brown sugar, the later of which not only adds flavor but will make for a softer crumble.
 Don't use powdered sugar as it contains cornstarch.
 Sugar is always considered a wet ingredient.

 The salt: Just stick with a heavy pinch.